 Process to be followed for absentees for Formative and Summative Assessment

 - Formative Assessment- Student to be marked as absent.
-If it’s a pen paper test- the assessment paper can be given to the child for reference once he/she joins.
+If it’s a pen-paper test- the assessment paper can be given to the child for reference or completing from home once he/she joins.

 To prepare students for final e-assessment, Term assessments will be organized twice in a year (Term 1 in October and Term 2 in April).